-Sitting on the small stools found in any doorway, alleyway or street corner in Hanoi, we shared our birth years – a common conversation in Vietnam where the year of birth is used for fortune telling, personality assessing and – most importantly – for determining which pronoun to use in conversation, since the pronouns change based on the age of the speaker and the listener.
+Sitting on the small stools found in any doorway, alleyway or street corner in Hanoi, we shared our birth years – a common conversation in Vietnam where the year of birth is used for fortune-telling, personality assessing and – most importantly – for determining which pronoun to use in conversation, since the pronouns change based on the age of the speaker and the listener.

 Speaking of luck, Moon informed my dad and me that it is considered good fortune when a father and daughter are both born in the same animal year.
-My dad and I were both born in the year of the monkey, which Moon says is not only good luck, but also means that we will be well traveled.
-That seems about right.
+My dad and I were both born in the year of the monkey, which Moon says is not only good luck but also means that we will be well-traveled.

-This conversation all took place over glass noodles that are made from dried vegetables and, once cooked, placed on top of soy sauce, creating a salty base for the chicken, sprouts, fried onion and cilantro that are all mixed together and smothered with the juice of a fresh kumquat.
+This conversation all took place over glass noodles that are made from dried vegetables and, once cooked, placed on top of soy sauce, creating a salty base for the chicken, sprouts, fried onion, and cilantro that are all mixed together and smothered with the juice of a fresh kumquat.
 Delicious!

 Moon told us that we would be having cake next and my dad brightened.
-“Desert,” he exclaimed!
+“Dessert,” he exclaimed!
 But that’s not the kind of cake that Moon had in mind as she darted into another unexpected door that unfolded into a surprise restaurant.

-We also had shrimp cake, spring rolls and leafy vegetables – all of which we dipped into a bowl of fresh papayas soaking in fish oil before stuffing the cakes into our mouths.
+We also had shrimp cake, spring rolls, and leafy vegetables – all of which we dipped into a bowl of fresh papayas soaking in fish oil before stuffing the cakes into our mouths.

 The vegetables, Moon explained, are to provide something cool alongside the warmth of the cakes.
-This goes back to the basic principle of Yin and Yang or balance that the Vietnamese seek in their diets and in their lives.
+This goes back to the basic principle of Yin and Yang – or balance – that the Vietnamese seek in their diets and in their lives.

-The egg yolk is then mixed with condensed milk, coffee powder, butter, cheese and – when you want to go really crazy – a touch of chocolate, and, voila!
+The egg yolk is then mixed with condensed milk, coffee powder, butter, cheese, and – when you want to go really crazy – a touch of chocolate, and, voila!
 You have the creamy, rich, caffeinated masterpiece that is egg coffee!

-To find our egg coffee, we walked through a dark doorway beneath a travel agency, up a somewhat wet cement stairwell, past a napping kitten and, just when I was getting worried, into a hip, independent coffee shop playing the best playlist I’ve heard in Asia.
+To find our egg coffee, we walked through a dark doorway beneath a travel agency, up a somewhat wet cement stairwell, past a napping kitten, and, just when I was getting worried, into a hip, independent coffee shop playing the best playlist I’ve heard in Asia.